-Seek immediate medical treatment if your symptoms worsen.
+Seek medical treatment right away if your symptoms worsen.
 Severe asthma attacks can be life-threatening.
 Signs and symptoms of an asthma attack that needs emergency treatment include:

 - Rapid worsening of shortness of breath or wheezing

-Make an appointment to see a doctor if you have breathing problems, such as coughing, wheezing or shortness of breath.
+Make an appointment to see your health care provider if you have breathing problems, such as coughing, wheezing or shortness of breath.
 Breathing problems may be a sign of asthma, especially if symptoms seem to be getting worse over time or appear to be aggravated by specific triggers or irritants.

 - Animal substances, such as proteins found in dander, hair, scales, fur, saliva and body wastes.